altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 PersistentFSM handles the incoming messages in an FSM like fashion.
 Its internal state is persisted as a sequence of changes, later referred to as domain events.
 Relationship between incoming messages, FSM’s states and transitions, persistence of domain events is defined by a DSL.

 ## A Simple Example
 To demonstrate the features of the PersistentFSM trait, consider an actor which represents a Web store customer.
-The contract of our “WebStoreCustomerFSMActor” is that it accepts the following commands:
+The contract of our "WebStoreCustomerFSMActor" is that it accepts the following commands:
 ```scala
 sealed trait Command
 case class AddItem(item: Item) extends Command